 The galley in this boat is forward of the keel case, with the owner’s suite forward of this.
 There’s also a very compact ensuite crew cabin in the bows that can double as a sail locker when necessary.
 In all cases furniture is mostly of veneered sandwich panels to minimise weight.

 Both boats have an unusually large tender garage, with space for a 4.2m (13ft) RIB, that reduces accommodation volume in the aft end of the boat.
-However, the capabilities of a larger tender will be preferred by some.

 ICE 70 Specifications: